 2018 Vineyard to Vintner: Information About the District

 The Stags Leap District has been growing grapes since the mid-1800’s, although the first Cabernet Sauvignon grapevines weren’t planted until 1961, by Nathan Fay.
 In 1976, the Stag’s Leap Wine Cellars’ 1973 Cabernet Sauvignon took first place at the famous “Judgment of Paris,” surpassing Bordeaux wines.
 This brought much attention to Napa Valley and the Stags Leap area.
 The unofficial but very popular reason for the name of the region arises from the legend of a stag who successfully eluded hunters by leaping to freedom across the District’s landmark peaks.

 We are really looking forward to the 2018 Vineyard to Vintner (V2V) weekend because V2V is one of our favorite Napa Valley events, and we highly recommend it to Cabernet Sauvignon Fans.
 If you are looking for more information on the appellation, and our personal recommendations for nearby restaurants and/or lodging, please go here.
-We recommend over a dozen restaurants in nearby Yountville, and there are three establishments offering Happy Hours currently: Brix (Tues – Sun, 4-6 pm), Hurley’s (Mon – Thur, 4-6 pm) and Lucy (Mon- Thur, 4:30-6:30 pm).
+We recommend over a dozen restaurants in nearby Yountville, and there are two establishments offering Happy Hours currently: Brix (Tues – Sun, 4-6 pm) and Lucy (Mon- Thur, 4:30-6:30 pm).
 Depending on your interest, you can also follow the drop-down menus on the navigation bar above to see our Favorites By Wine Region for other areas in the Napa Valley (or Sonoma, Mendocino, Santa Barbara, etc.).